New to all this? These resources are a great place to start:

 (scroll down for more in-depth info)

 Still not sure exactly what it means to be a regenerative farmer?
-This is a great short video to get you up to speed; the key messages of regenerative farming are brought to life in colourful animations.
+This is a great Groundswell short video to get you up to speed; the key messages of regenerative farming are laid out with interviews and animations.

 Our next stop is the Groundswell youtube channel, sharing recordings of facsinating talks from their past events.
 Word on the street is there will be new videos posted in lieu of this year’s cancelled show – so worth a subscribe to stay in the loop!